tmarkovski/tmarkovski.github.io/eth-azure/keyvault-part1/README.md

      Managed = null;
      Tags = null;}
 ```
 Notice that the repsonse contains the public key in [JSON Web Key](https://tools.ietf.org/html/rfc7517) format.
 For elliptic curve, the values X and Y represent the points on the curve.
-Value D represents the private key in JWK format, but this is never returned.
+Value D represents the private key in JWK format, but D is never returned.
+We will need the the public key to derive the Ethereum address and later to find the recovery id during the process of signing.

+### Derive Ethereum address